2022 Holiday Gift Guide: 14 Thoughtful Wellness Gifts

 For folks on the go

-- Meal delivery companies (like our long-time Eat Fit partner Clean Creations) make it easy to stick with healthful eating, no matter how busy they are.
+- Meal delivery companies make it easy to stick with healthful eating, no matter how busy they are.
 Give them a week’s worth (or more) of pre-made meals to get them started.

 - Fresh-pressed juice delivery services from juice bars like The Green Fork make it easy for us to get our daily intake of produce with weekly delivery of healthful juices.
 Juices are all made to order so gift recipients can customize exactly what they want, from organic ingredients that are locally sourced as much as possible.